 What to Expect After Sclerotherapy Treatment?

-After the sclerotherapy treatment, Dr. Kronberg recommends that you wear a compression stocking during waking hours for 1 – 2 weeks (depending on the number of spider veins you had treated in your session).
+After the sclerotherapy treatment, Houston vein doctor Esta Kronberg recommends that you wear a compression stocking during waking hours for 1 – 2 weeks (depending on the number of spider veins you had treated in your session).